 A teen may use a fake account to strike up an online relationship with a peer, then spread the personal information gained in their conversations.

-One of the many reasons to warn your child about the risks of sexting (including through DMs) is the possibility that the photos or videos can be shared online without their consent.
+If your child shares intimate photos or videos, even in a trusted relationship, there’s a risk that material could be shared without their consent.
 This can happen if the relationship goes sour or the material finds its way into someone else’s hands.

-Blocking the bully is a quick way to end the behavior and give your child a break from the bullying.
+Blocking the bully is a quick way to end the behavior and give your child a break.
 Social media platforms also have mechanisms for reporting cyberbullying, which can lead to a user being temporarily or permanently banned.

 Listening to your child with empathy and without judgment or blame is one of the most important things you can do to support them when they’re being cyberbullied.